-The results show the same qualitative performance that we observed in the previous sections.
-For instance, $S_m$ is maximized using GCR I.BlockAck while $S_u$ is maximized with DMS.
+The results show the same qualitative performance that we have observed earlier.
+For instance, S_m is maximized using GCR I.BlockAck, whereas S_u is maximized with DMS.
 A main conclusion from the figure is that performance heavily varies with the different mechanisms, and a mechanism that performs better with one metric is likely to perform worse with others.
-This shows that in order to select the best mechanism need to use a criterion that provides a good balance between the multicast and unicast throughputs, $S_m$ and $S_u$ , and the reliability $\eta_m$ (not shown in the figure).
+This shows that, to select the best mechanism, we need to use a criterion that provides a good balance between the multicast and unicast throughputs S_m and S_u , respectively, and the reliability η_m (not shown in the figure).

-In the bottom of Fig. 13 we depict the resulting values of the utility $U^{\mathcal{M}}$ as defined by (62), setting the minimum threshold for reliability equal $\eta{\min} = 90\%$ , which is a widely accepted criterion in the literature to guarantee a high quality for video [27], [28].
-The main conclusions can be summarized as follows:
+In the bottom of Fig. 13, we depict the resulting values of the utility $U^{\mathcal{M}}$ as defined in (62), setting the minimum threshold for reliability equal $\eta{\min} = 90\%$, which is a widely accepted criterion in the literature to guarantee a high quality for video [27], [28].
+The main conclusions can be summarized as follows.